Chapter 3: Death and his Friends

 “That was fucking ugly,” his second in command and best friend said from beside him.

 Holden was also covered in blood, his twin blades painted crimson.
 He stood tall, matching Aayan in height and in the broadness of their shoulders.
 But that is where their similarities ended.
-His mousey brown hair was a shaggy mess that barely touched his ears, and his eyes were a bright green that rivaled moss on a tree.
+His mousey brown hair was a shaggy mess that barely touched his ears, and his eyes were a bright green.
 Dirt and gore marred his pale, freckled skin.

 The scene in front of them cast Holden’s typically jovial face in a grim light.
-Aayan hated what this work did to Holden’s disposition.
-Hated what it did to his own.
+Aayan hated what this work did to his friend’s disposition—hated what it did to his own.
 Though Aayan wasn’t as bright and cheery as his counterpart, he did have his moments, and those moments were easily stamped out by brutality.

 “Worse than ugly,” Aayan sighed, “if that’s possible.”

 Rebels weren’t difficult to disband.
 They were ill-equipped, chaotic groups that had a difficult time establishing a clear leader.
-All of which made them unstable and instability was the easiest to exploit.
+Their instability was easy to exploit.
 Aayan never had a problem dealing with the groups that rose up against his family, as those men never had any real reason to rally against the crown other than they didn’t like the Ashmore’s centuries long reign.

-It was the rebels who went after witches that troubled him the most.
-The ones who felt they were entitles to the women’s magic.
-It was Aayan’s own mother who had told him there were consequences for stealing a witch’es magic against her will.
+The rebel groups who went after witches troubled him the most.
+The ones who felt they were entitled to the women’s magic.
+Aayan’s own mother had told him there were consequences for stealing a witch’s magic against her will.
+Ugly consequences.

 Three days ago, Aayan received word about a rebel camp who had captured a group of witches and were planning on dragging them into the Spirit Wood to use their magic for the Blood Moon.
 He deployed his men immediately, but they were too late.
 Barely too late.

-When they finally arrived, the witches had become too much for the rebels to hold on to, which the rebels dealt with by killing them.
+When they finally arrived, the witches had become too much for the rebels to manage, which the rebels dealt with by killing them.
 It was their simplest solution before the witches killed them.
-Kill or be killed seemed to be the law of the Spirit Wood.
-But Aayan knew that witches didn’t kill unless necessary.
+Kill or be killed seemed to be the only law in the quest for power.

 By far, the worst part of his job were the dead witches.
 So many dead witches.
 It was fifteen today, but there have been more days than Aayan cared to count where he stood in this exact position.
 In their blood splattered faces he saw his mother and his sister.
 He saw all the women he’d sent to their deaths in a doomed mission for the king.
 Aayan hadn’t been able to save them and their deaths would haunt him for the rest of his miserable life.